Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 • Banner Life

-• Any insured over age 60 or if insured has a medical history.
+• Any insured over age 60, or if the insured has a medical history.

 • Lincoln Financial